RizvanaBegum/demo-repo/README.md

    - Configures the S3 bucket to host a static website.

 ### 4. Managing ACLs:
-   - Sets public read access for uploaded objects
+   - Sets public read access for uploaded objects using Access Control Lists (ACLs).

+### 5. Implementing Object Versioning:
+   - Enables versioning for the S3 bucket.

+### 6. Adding Deletion Prevention Policy:
+   - Creates a bucket policy to deny object deletion.

+### 7. Getting Version ID for Objects:
+   - Retrieves version IDs for uploaded objects.